09 Early years practice policy

 Any decision to

-temporarily suspend a child must be carefully considered lawful, reasonable and fair.
+temporarily suspend a child must be carefully considered lawful, reasonable, and fair.
 If despite following the stepped approach for behaviour it is necessary to temporarily suspend a child, for no

 more than five days, on the grounds of health and safety, the following steps are followed.